itisusama-writer/marionette-effect/chapters/chapter-13.md

 Rahim sighed, still clearly unconvinced about her “writer” rant, but he couldn’t argue with the results.
 “Fine.
 What’s our next move?”

 Ramirez smirked.
-“Next move is you and Tariq keep doing your detective thing, and I—” She jabbed a thumb at herself. “—keep playing the game until the writer gets bored of torturing me.”
+“Next move is you and Tariq keep doing your detective thing, and I...”
+She jabbed a thumb at herself. “...
+Keep playing the game until the writer gets bored of torturing me.”

 Under her breath, she muttered with a sly smile, *“Which, knowing him, is never.”*